 As a Muay Thai coach, I travelled to train in real Muay Thai gyms, to see fights at both Lumpinee and Rajadamnern stadiums, to experience the Thai weapons art of Krabi Krabong, to learn more about Thai traditions and culture, and to visit the Grand Palace and the ruins of Ayutthaya.

-I also got… Thai food (chillies for breakfast), Tuk Tuk rides (death wish on the Expressway) Thai nightlife (ping pong balls, blow darts, and goldfish), Thai karaoke (definitely not my favourite), Thai massage (I like being stood on), and nearly into a lone fight against a gang of Pattaya ladyboys in the early hours.
+I also got… Thai food (chillies for breakfast), Tuk Tuk rides (death wish on the Expressway) Thai nightlife (ping pong balls, blow darts, and goldfish), Thai karaoke (definitely not my favourite), Thai massage (I like being stood on), and into a solo skirmish against a gang of Pattaya ladyboys in the early hours.

 And every time I’ve returned to Thailand, I’ve continued to experience and learn more, to develop a deeper perspective, and witness the changes over the years.